hhandika/segul/README.md

 segul concat -d nexus-alignments -f nexus
 ```

-The program program outputs are the resulting files from the task and a log file.
+The program outputs are the resulting files from each task and a log file.
 Most information that is printed to the terminal is written to the log file.
 Unlike the terminal output that we try to keep it clean and only show the most important information, the log file will also contain the dates, times, and the log level status.
 The program will append the log outputs to the same log file (named `segul.log`) each time you run the program if the file exist in the same directory.
-Rename this file or move it to a different folder you would like to keep different log file for each task.
+Rename this file or move it to a different folder if you would like to keep a different log file for each task.

 ## Installation

 We want the installation as flexible as possible.
 We offer three ways to install the program.
 Each of the options has its own advantages and disavantages.

 1. Using a pre-compiled library.
 The quickest and the most straigtforward installation route, but the app may not fine-tuned for your specific hardware.
 2. Through the rust package manager, cargo.
-It is similar to pip for python, germ for ruby, npm for JavaScript, etc. This is the recommended option.
+It is similar to pip for python, gem for ruby, npm for JavaScript, etc. This is the recommended option.
 Cargo is a part of the Rust programming language toolchain.
-The toolchain is small and easy to install (see below).
+The toolchain is small and easy to install ([see below](#installing-through-cargo)).
 Cargo will also help to manage the app and allow for a quick update whenever the new version is released.
 3. Compiling it from the source in the Github repository.
 It gives you the most up to date version, but the resulting binary may be less stable than the binary installed through the other routes.

 ### Using a pre-compiled library